 When images in documents or on web pages do not contain alt-text descriptions, learners who rely on screen readers are unable to access the material.
 This is why it is important to add alt-text descriptions for the maps, charts, diagrams, and other graphics in your course.
 When included, screen readers will read aloud the alt-text descriptions to learners.
 Luckily, Ally makes adding alt-text descriptions easy!

 Never written alt-text descriptions before?
 Check out the World Wide Web Consortium’s “Alt Decision Tree” for some guidance on how (and when) to write alt-text descriptions.

 Ally can improve the accessibility of uploaded files and images, but there are a few other ways that information on your myCourses site can be made more readable and accessible.
 First, be sure that all of your hyperlinks are descriptive:

 Text that is copied/pasted into myCourses often carries over extra formatting unintentionally.
-This extra formatting can be removed by highlighting the pasted text and clicking the Remove Formatting (eraser) button on the top row of the myCourses text editor.
+This extra formatting can be removed by highlighting the pasted text and clicking the Clear Formatting (Tx) button on the top row of the myCourses text editor.